-On September 22, 2010, the beneficial owners of the equity interests of CDP became employees of Gevo, Inc. and the warrant agreement was amended and restated to provide that 50% of the warrant shares granted under such warrant agreement would vest on September 22, 2010.
-The remaining warrant shares were to vest over a two-year period beginning on September 22, 2010, subject to acceleration and termination in certain circumstances.
+In September 2010, the beneficial owners of the equity interests of CDP became employees of Gevo, Inc. and the warrant agreement was amended and restated to provide that 50% of the warrant shares granted under such warrant agreement would vest in September 2010.
+The remaining warrant shares were to vest over a two-year period beginning in September 2010, subject to acceleration and termination in certain circumstances.
 The Company valued the warrant shares at \$14.0 million.
 Effective March 23, 2012, the employment of the beneficial owners of CDP was terminated.
-Pursuant to the terms of the warrant agreement, all unvested warrant shares became immediately vested and, as such, the Company recorded \$2.6 million of stock-based compensation expense during the nine months ended September 30, 2012.
+Pursuant to the terms of the warrant agreement, all unvested warrant shares became immediately vested and, as such, the Company recorded \$2.6 million of stock-based compensation expense during 2012.

 Since its formation, Gevo Development has been and continues to be considered a variable interest entity.
 Gevo, Inc., the primary beneficiary of Gevo Development, has both (i) the power to direct the activities of Gevo Development that most significantly impact Gevo Development's economic performance and (ii) the obligation to absorb losses of Gevo Development that could potentially be significant to Gevo Development or the right to receive benefits from Gevo Development that could potentially be significant to Gevo Development is consolidated.
 The accounts of Agri-Energy are consolidated within Gevo Development as a wholly owned subsidiary.
-As of September 30, 2013 and December 31, 2012, Gevo Development does not have any assets that can be used only to settle obligations of Gevo Development.
-However, under the terms of the Amended Agri-Energy Loan Agreement with TriplePoint, as amended, subject to certain limited exceptions, Agri-Energy is only permitted to pay dividends if all principal balances due to TriplePoint have been paid.
+As of March 31, 2014 and December 31, 2013, Gevo Development does not have any assets that can be used only to settle obligations of Gevo Development.
+However, as of March 31, 2014 under the terms of the Amended Agri-Energy Loan Agreement with TriplePoint, as amended, subject to certain limited exceptions, Agri-Energy is only permitted to pay dividends if all principal balances due to TriplePoint have been paid.
 No gain or loss was recognized by the Company upon the initial consolidation of Gevo Development.